alklein/IRLS-LARS/README.md

 See the 7-minute talk for a concise, colorful overview of the project.

-Coming soon: final writeup in conference format.
+Coming soon: matlab implementation; final writeup in conference format.